AJenbo/DiabloGrooboAnalysis/readme.md

 "The Butcher", "Ogden’s Sign", and "Gharbad the Weak" are part of a group of quests, of which only two of the three quests will always be available.[^4] Therefore, the quests "The Butcher" and "Gharbad the Weak" were active during Groobo's run but "Ogden's Sign" was not.
 Of the 13 levels the team was able to conclusively identify, 9 of them come from games which have "Ogden’s Sign" active and would not be able to proceed past dlvl 4 as shown.
 This indicates the video was formed by splicing multiple runs together.

-When Groobo returns to town to identify the staff that dropped on dlvl 9, the town well is clean which indicates the "Poison Water Supply" quest is not available:
+Additionally, when Groobo returns to town to identify the staff that dropped on dlvl 9 the town well is clean, which indicates the "Poison Water Supply" quest is not available:

 ![](Attachments/CleanWell.png)
 _Figure 11 - The return trip to town showing a clean well_